swseighman/Spring-GraalVM-REST-Example/README.md

 Next, build the native image executable using the configuration files.
 The `pom.xml` file contains configuration parameters *(via the Maven resources plugin)* to move the Tracing Agent configuration files from `target/native/agent-output/test` to the `/src/main/resources/META-INF/native-image` directory.

-> NOTE: With the introduction of Spring 3.0, there is a new goal to trigger native image compilation, see more information on Spring 3.0 [here](https://docs.spring.io/spring-boot/docs/3.0.0/reference/html/native-image.html#native-image.developing-your-first-application.native-build-tools.maven).
+> **NOTE:** With the introduction of Spring Boot 3.0, there is a new goal to trigger native image compilation, see more information on Spring Boot 3.0 [here](https://docs.spring.io/spring-boot/docs/3.0.0/reference/html/native-image.html#native-image.developing-your-first-application.native-build-tools.maven).

 ```
 (demo-env) $ mvn -Pnative native:compile -Dagent=true -DskipTests package